mskcc/lohhla/README.md

 ### How do I run LOHHLA? ###

-LOHHLA is coded in R, and should be executed from the command line (Terminal, in Linux/UNIX/OSX, or Command Prompt in MS Windows).
+LOHHLA is coded in R, and can be executed from the command line (Terminal, in Linux/UNIX/OSX, or Command Prompt in MS Windows) directly, or using a shell script (see example below).

 Running LOHHLA with no arguments prints the usage information.

 USAGE: Rscript /location/of/LOHHLA/script  [OPTIONS]